fkmiec/goscript/README.md

 NOTE - If the environment variables are not set, **Goscript** will output a helpful reminder to set them.

-### Use --cat Option to Print a Command's Source to Stdout
+### Use --cat Option to Print a Command's Source to Stdout OR Make a Copy if --name Provided

-The --cat option will print the source of a command to stdout.
-You can use this to quickly inspect the source or to write it to a local file as the basis for a new local script.
+The --cat option will print the source of a command to stdout or copy it to another file in the project src directory if --name is provided.
+It's likely that many of the scripts you write will share some of the basic structure (e.g. read from stdin, process through a custom function, write to stdout).
+In that case, using --cat to copy the source of an existing command as a starting point may be a better alternative to the --template option.
+If printed to stdout, the shebang line will be added to the top of the file.
 Unlike the --export option (see below), the source and binary remain in the project.

 ```
 > $ goscript --cat gofind